Surcharging Frequently Asked Questions for U.S.-based Users

 What is the difference between surcharging and cash discounts?

 While surcharging collects a fee to cover the cost of processing certain transactions, cash discounts charge less when the client pays in cash.
-Please refer to your state regulations and review card brand regulations if you pursue cash discounting.
+Please refer to your state laws and regulations and review card brand regulations.

 What is the difference between a surcharge and a convenience fee?

 A surcharge can be applied to all credit card transactions, card present or card-not-present, up to 3% of the total sale.
 A convenience fee is typically a flat fee charged to offer a non-standard payment channel as a convenience for customers.
 It cannot be charged in face-to-face transactions.
-IDEXX doesn’t offer guidance for convenience fees or similar fees that you may assess to pet owners.
-Please refer to your state regulations and review card brand regulations.
+IDEXX does not offer guidance for convenience fees or similar fees that you may assess pet owners.
+Please refer to your state laws and regulations and review card brand regulations.

-What if I start surcharging then find it isn't right for my practice?
+What if I start surcharging then find it is not right for my practice?

-Should you implement surcharging and find it is not a good fit for your practice, you can revert to your previous pricing.
+Should you implement surcharging and find it is not a good fit for your practice, you can discontinue and revert to your previous pricing.

 Who can I contact if I have additional questions?